 Construction and manufacturing accounted for more than half of workplace fatalities in 2016.
 There were 15 reported work fatalities in construction and 12 in manufacturing.
 In many of these cases, a worker was doing a job without proper training.

 “Businesses are expected to train their employees and know the standards,” said Labor Department spokeswoman Dolores Quesenberry.
 “You can’t just put somebody out on a roof if they haven’t been properly trained.”

 If your loved one has died due to a workplace accident, you may be entitled to death benefits through workers’ compensation.
-It may be beneficial to discuss your situation with an experienced attorney.
+It may be beneficial to discuss your situation with an experienced Charlotte workers compensation lawyer.